 Arzeda plans to avoid that fate by going after higher value molecules or ones that companies are willing to pay to develop.
-Arzeda’s development deals with such companies involve royalties that could be lucrative if the process ever takes off.
+Arzeda’s development deals with these companies involve both up-front payment and royalties that could be lucrative if the process ever takes off.

 Zanghellini, for his part, seems obsessed with proving the supremacy of cells.

 “For 150 years, what we could make was limited by two things: could it be made from oil, and could you make it with chemistry,” he said.
 “Now we’re asking the question, ‘Can we make better molecules with biology instead of chemistry?’”